 JARDIANCE 25 mg

-diabetes standard of care medications*
+and type 2 diabetes standard of care medications*

 TYPE 2 DIABETES MEDICATIONS